GSA/piv-guides/_networkconfig/11_all-agency-piv.md

 ## Open Access to OCSP and CRL

-To configure your network to authenticate users via their home-agency PIV/CAC credentials, you need to verify that your network allows access to their home agency's Certificate Issuer website to validate the certificate.
-Your agency's domain controllers, servers and workstations need to access the On-line Certificate Status Protocol (OCSP) and Certificate Revocation List (CRL) links for validation in real-time.
-OCSP and CRL endpoints are used to define configurations for the firewalls.
-You must allow access to these endpoints through the firewalls so this will work.
+To allow government users to authenticate with their home-agency PIV/CAC credentials, you need to verify that your network allows access to their home agency's Certificate Issuer website to validate the certificate.
+Your agency's domain controllers, servers and workstations need to access the On-line Certificate Status Protocol (OCSP) and Certificate Revocation List (CRL) links for certificate validation in real-time.
+OCSP and CRL end-points are used to define configurations for the firewalls.
+You must allow access to these end-points through the firewalls so this will work.

 You can find the OCSP and CRL links in the List of Issuers table below.

-You can also use the CRL endpoints to poll the CRL data into your local internal agency OCSP responders (for those that have them installed!) and route your internal agency intranet traffic to your internal agency ocsp responders.
+You can also use the CRL end-points to poll the CRL data into<!--"Poll into" meaning?--> your local, internal, agency OCSP responders (for those that have them installed!) and route your internal, agency, intranet traffic to your internal agency OCSP responders.
 How would you do this?
-We will tell you - this can be configured in your microsoft domain as a setting.
+We will tell you - this can be configured in your Microsoft domain as a setting.

-## Add Agency UPN Suffix in AD
+## Add Agency UPN Suffix to AD

 In order to trust PIV/CAC credentials from another agency, you'll have to add that agency's [UPN suffix](https://technet.microsoft.com/en-us/library/cc772007(v=ws.11).aspx){target="_blank"}_ to your agency's AD Domains and Trusts.